 The Trussell Trust supports a network of over 420 foodbanks, working out of more than 1,200 foodbank centres, to provide emergency food and support to hundreds of thousands of people in crisis in the UK.
-So it may be surprising that our work first started in Bulgaria.

 The Trussell Trust is founded

 Carol and Paddy Henderson founded The Trussell Trust in 1997 based on a legacy left by Carol’s mother, Betty Trussell.

 The Trussell Trust’s initial Bulgaria projects focused on improving conditions for the 60+ children sleeping at Central Railway Station in Bulgaria.